civicnet/strop/README.md

 * restrict certain usage patterns.

 Custom implementations should (but are not required to) call the default implementation; they must **always** return an array with the same length as `strings`.

-#### unwrap(value, hint = 'default')

-This method is only called when objects returned by a custom [**`pass`** method][pass] are converted to strings but they didn't provide their own [primitive conversion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) method.

-The [default implementation](https://github.com/civicnet/strop/blob/master/index.js#L252-L272) checks if `value` is (or was) a built-in `Boolean`, `Date`, `Number` or `String` object and returns its correct primitive conversion; other objects are converted to strings directly.

-Primitives are always returned unchanged.

-Custom implementations could be used to:
-* alter the way built-in objects are converted;
-* convert additional types of objects.

-Custom implementations should (but are not required to) call the default implementation; they must **always** return a primitive value.

 ## Tests